MastanShaik30/cyri/README.md

 4) git submodule update # to clone the submodule project into your local system

 5) once you have downloaded the submodule you can run the project using docker

+If it's a windows system, Please run the below extra steps to make sure docker compose works

+    - cd into the submodules of spring boot applications (cyri-blms,cyri-gs).

+    - In each submodules run the following command

+                 dos2unix mvnw

 6) To run all the microservices and react ui, run the following docker command